chemzqm/reactive-lite/Readme.md

 * Safety concerned, values are escaped by default, unescape variable by using `{!name}`
 * ~~Reusable binding for list of reactive works much faster~~
 * Easily works with checkbox(es) and select element
+* Null and undefined values in interpolation would be rendered as empty string

 ## Install